Resonant switching current detector based on underdamped Josephson junctions: Introduction

 The operation frequency range of SCD is determined by the Josephson plasma frequency, $\omega_p$ and the characteristic frequency, $f_c = (2e/h) V_c$, where $V_c = I_c R_n$ and $R_n$ is the normal junction resistance.
 For low-$T_c$ superconductors it is sub-THz, but for high-$T_c$ it is in the THz range \cite{Divin_2020,Borodianskyi_2017,Katterwe_2012,Cattaneo_2021}.
 Intrinsic Josephson junctions (IJJ's) in layered Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212) cuprates \cite{Kleiner_1994} have the highest $V_c \gtrsim 30$ mV \cite{Krasnov_2002}, facilitating operation in excess of 10 THz \cite{Borodianskyi_2017,Katterwe_2012}.
 The atomic scale of IJJ's enables a strong coupling between junctions and allows integration of a large number of IJJ's in a compact device \cite{Ozyuzer_2007,Benseman_2013,Kashiwagi_2015,HBWang_2019,Ono_2020,Kakeya_2020,Borodianskyi_2017,Cattaneo_2021}.
 Arrays with many JJs can be used for cascade multiplication of the readout signal \cite{Cybart_2019,Grebenchuk_2022,Cattaneo_2024} and for achieving impedance matching with open space, which is required for the effective absorption of incoming radiation \cite{MKrasnov_2021,Balanis,Krasnov_2023,Krasnov_2010}.

 In this work I present theoretical and numerical analysis of a stochastic SCD, based on an underdamped JJ.
-The key physical phenomenon that busts SCD performance is a resonant activation at the Josephson plasma frequency \cite{Larkin_1986,Devoret_1987,GrJensen_2004}, which enhances the responsivity by the quality factor of the junction, $Q$.
+Although SCD is well known, to my knowledge there has been no comprehensive quantitative analysis of its operation.
+My goal is to fill this knowledge gap.
+As I will show, the performance of SCD is very sensitive to operation conditions.
+The key physical phenomenon that boosts SCD sensitivity is a resonant activation at the Josephson plasma frequency \cite{Larkin_1986,Devoret_1987,GrJensen_2004,Siddiqi_2005}.
 Various ways of tuning SCD for achieving optimal operation, are discussed.
 It is shown that the ultimate limit of sensitivity is determined by the phase diffusion phenomenon \cite{Kautz_1990,Pekola_2005,Krasnov_2007,Krasnov_2005}.
-Calculations based on realistic parameters for Nb/AlOx/Nb tunnel junctions show that the sensitivity and noise-equivalent power at $T=1$~K can reach values $S\simeq 2\times10^{13}$ (V/W) and $NEP\simeq 5\times10^{-24}$ (WHz$^{-1/2}$), respectively.
-These outstanding characteristics facilitate both bolometric and single-photon detection in MW and THz ranges.
+Calculations based on realistic parameters for Nb/AlOx/Nb tunnel junctions show that the sensitivity at $T=1$~K can reach $S\simeq 5\times10^{12}$ (V/W).

 The paper is organized as follows.
 First we will recollect basic concepts on fluctuation-induced statistics in the absence of radiation and on MW response in the absence of fluctuations, followed by consideration of a general problem of MW response in the presence of fluctuations.
 We will start with the case of non-resonant escape at low frequencies and then consider resonant activation at $\omega_p$.
 In the end we will discuss limitations and ultimate performance.